Teens and Birth Control

 transmitted infections.
 Condoms give the most effective STI protection for both partners, no matter what other birth control method

 you are using.
 But as birth control, condoms

 - Not having sex is the most effective

 pregnancy if you use them with a spermicide or another birth control method.
 If

 the condom breaks, you will need to use

 inexpensive and easy to get without a prescription.

 - Male condoms

-give teen boys control over their STD risks and lower the risk of becoming a
+give teen boys control over their STI risks and lower the risk of becoming a

 - Female condoms cost more than male condoms and can be